ddraguicevich/Senior-Capstone/README.md

 const3 = (log(3)-log(2))/const1
 const4 = 1/(11.8*const3) = d

-And we multiply const4 by (11.8 - x) to get x seconds as a divider.
+And we multiply const4 and the output of equation one by (11.8 - x) to get x seconds as a divider between the two halves of the envelope controller.

 For the values used by the mixers, the inputs on a mixer cannot total more than 0.5.
 I don't know why this is the case, it should be 1.0 since it's attenuating but it's being doubled somewhere so two inputs would be 0.25 each, three would be 0.166 each, and four would be 0.125 each.
 I set the dummy inputs to 0 to be safe even though they aren't connected to anything.